KaiPereira/build-a-devboard/JOURNAL.md

 Our entire schematic will consist of 5 main elements: power, flash storage, the crystal oscillator, I/O (input/outputs) and a surprise element you'll be challenged to add at the end!
 The raspberry pi datasheet explains how all of this will pretty much be wired, and I'm kind of just here to explain exactly how it all works too.

-So first let's talk about power!
+So first let's talk about power and some schematic good practices!

 ![Pasted image 20250925071047.png](journal/Pasted%20image%2020250925071047.png)